survivejs/react-book/manuscript/04_implementing_notes.md

 ## Improving Component Hierarchy

 Our current, one component based setup isn't going to take us far.
+It would be complicated to add more separate collections of notes to it.
+In the current setup this would mean we would have to duplicate code.

+Fortunately we can solve this problem by modeling more components to our system.
+Besides solving the problem, they also promote reuse.
+In the ideal case we can use good components across multiple different systems.

+As a collection of notes feels like a component, we can model it as `Notes`.
+Furthermore we can split the concept of `Note` from it.
+This separation gives us another degree of abstraction that will come in handy.
+This setup gives us a three tier component hierarhcy that looks like this:

 By looking at our application, we can design a component hierarchy like this:

 * `App` - `App` retains application state and deals with the high level logic.
-* `Notes` - `Notes` acts as an intermediate in between and renders individual `Note` components.
+* `Notes` - `Notes` acts as an intermediate wrapper in between and renders individual `Note` components.
 * `Note` - `Note` is the workhorse of our application.
 Editing and deletion will be triggered here.
-That logic will cascade to `App` through wiring.
+That logic will cascade to `App` through wiring in between.

-The interesting side benefit of this arrangement is that it allows us to create multiple `Notes` lists per `App`.
-Earlier, this would have become messy as would have had to duplicate code.
-Later on we can expand the hierarchy by introducing the concepts of `Lane` and `Lanes` to it.
+Later on we can expand the hierarchy to a full Kanban by introducing the concepts of `Lane` and `Lanes` to it.
+These two concepts fit between `App` and `Notes`.
+We don't need to care about this just yet, though.

+T> One natural way to model component hierarchies is to draw out your application on paper.
+You will begin to see entities that will map to components.
+This allows you to identify especially *presentational* components that focus on displaying data.
+You have *container* components that connect with data on a higher level.
+Dan Abramov discusses this in his Medium post known as [Presentational and Container Components](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0#.q8c68v3ff).

+T> You can certainly develop components organically.
+Once they begin to feel too big, refactor and extract the components you identify.
+Sometimes finding the right composition may take some time and patience.
+Component design is a skill to learn and master.

 ### Extracting `Note`